LiciousTech/endpoint-monitoring-operator/README-INSTALL.md

 # Example usage

+You can also refer examples folder in this repo.

 ## 1. DNS

 Let’s say you want to monitor that your domain name is resolving correctly, you can use the dns driver.